 Is this the only way to make cement?

-For the most part, the way we have made cement for since roman times has stayed the same – you heat up limestone, and mix up the resulting lime with other building materials to bulid stuff, because heating up limestone and accepting the massive carbon emissions has been the only option, and cement or concrete turns out to be really, really useful.
+For the most part, the way we have made cement for since Roman times has stayed the same.
+You heat up limestone, and mix up the resulting lime with other building materials to build stuff, because heating up limestone and accepting the massive carbon emissions has been the only option, and because cement or concrete turns out to be really, really useful.

-It turns out not to be only way to make cement though.
+It turns out not to be the only way to make cement though.

 A mental model for thinking about highly emitting industrial processes like making cement